dmwm/CMSMonitoring/grafana-backup/README.md

 ## Grafana backup
 Gets json definitions of all CMSMonitoring related dashboards using Grafana API.

-Then compresses and puts them to HDFS folder under `/cms/backups/grafana/` and EOS folder `/eos/cms/store/group/offcomp_monit/`.
+Then compresses and puts them to EOS folder `/eos/cms/store/group/offcomp_monit/grafana_backup`.

 ## Requirements